eme64/blog/_posts/2026-01-13-Reductions.md

 **Parallel Reductions**

 Computing such a reduction looks like a very sequential task: we can only compute the next addition if all the previous additions are complete.
+We get this very long sequential chain of reduction operations, and this chain completely determines the latency of our computation.
 However, one can compute some reductions in parallel.

 If we have `N` threads, we can chop our array into `N` chunks, and each thread computes the sum over its chunk.
 Now, we only need to sum up the `N` partial sums to get the total sum.
 This can speed up our computation by a factor of up to `N`, since the partial sums from the chunks can be computed in parallel,